How To Hide Your Browsing History and Protect Your Privacy

 Apps and websites

-Most apps and websites nowadays collect and use your data to provide you with a more personalized browsing experience.
-By gathering this data, social media platforms and search engines alike can target specific advertisements at you based on your browsing history.
+Nowadays, most apps and websites collect and use data to provide you with a more personalized browsing experience.
+By gathering this data, social media platforms and search engines can target specific advertisements based on your browsing history.

 Network administrators